 Cocoa, cacao or cinnamon powder

 You can add cinnamon on top if you like it.
 Personally, I prefer unsweetened cocoa powder, or unsweetened cacao powder.
 These two are not the same, and taste a bit different.
 But both of these options have no sugar added, and bring wonderful chocolate flavors into the cappuccino.
+Coffee plus chocolate also make for a high energy morning drink to go with a pre-workout recipe.

 Sometimes, vegan substitute ingredients don’t work as well as the original ones.
 In this case we could make this drink unsweetened, and I think, true to the original cappuccino.